 Except as provided below, for each eligible employee, the Tuition Grant Plan pays for 50% of each dependent child’s full-time, undergraduate tuition and eligible fees*, up to a maximum of one-half of Johns Hopkins University’s freshman undergraduate tuition.
-For the 2020-2021 academic year, the university’s original freshman undergraduate tuition was $57,010.
-The university recently announced a one-time 10% reduction to the freshman undergraduate tuition.
-Notwithstanding these changes, for the 2020-2021 academic year, the Tuition Grant Plan will pay up to 50% of the university’s original freshman undergraduate tuition amount of $57,010.
+For the 2021-2022 academic year, the university’s original freshman undergraduate tuition is $58,720.
 Payment is limited to four years of full-time, undergraduate study per dependent child at any accredited, degree-granting institution.

 The university’s policy is to cover fees that are charged by the majority of institutions currently participating in the plan.
 Currently the following fees may be eligible:

 These 10 fees are considered eligible for payment when they meet all of the following criteria: